 How to make a quiz for your website that will attract your dream prospects

 Ok, let’s talk concrete actionable steps.
-Follow these six steps to create a targeted quiz your audience will love every time.
+Follow these six steps to create your own online quiz your audience will love.

 Step #1: Define your goals